TBourton/cookiecutter-nectml/README.md

 # Cookiecutter Data Science

-_Nect CVML teamplate service layout._
+_Nect CVML template service layout._

 ### Requirements to use the cookiecutter template: